classroom-mob-rpg/classroom-mob-rpg.github.io/src/ModeratorInstructions.md

 progress as they can on the problem.

 1. Within a team, at any time, there will be one Driver and one Navigator and the rest will be Mobbers.

-When the timer goes off, the roles process to the next players in the list: the previous Navigator becomes a Mobber, the previous Driver becomes the Navigator, and the next Mobber in sequence becomes the new Driver.
+1. Assign roles so that the first person in the list is the Navigator, the second is the Driver, and the rest are Mobbers.
+ Explain that after each turn, the roles advance, so the second person on the list becomes Navigator, the third becomes Driver, and the rest are Mobbers.

 1. You earn Experience Points (XP) in each role by taking actions that are appropriate to that role.
 When you have taken an action